Learn the work

 -

-Entrance fees for excursions, where applicable and related to the course curriculum
+Entrance fees for excursions, if applicable

 -